Plug-In Component

 Examples of supported inputs include:

 The Property ID entered must match the Property ID used in the output component.
 Remember, use camel case (stylized as camelCase) without spaces or punctuation.
-NOTE When using the Watch Trigger Type, enter all inputs the component must watch for in the Property ID column.
-TIP You can use dot notation to reference values nested under a Property ID in the submission data.
+When using the Watch Trigger Type, enter all inputs the component must watch for in the Property ID column.
+You can use dot notation to reference values nested in a Property ID in the submission data.

 |